ARTH 105, 106

 12 hours of Cognates--300 and 400 level courses outside of the student's major (Graphic Design majors may take ARTS courses to fulfill this requirement)

-ARTD 202 Graphic Design Techniques (3) (Prerequisites: ARTS 103, ARTD 201) A course exploring printing and reproduction methods with a more advanced practice of design, typography, and page layout.
+ARTD 202 Graphic Design II (3) (Prerequisites: ARTS 103, ARTD 201) A course exploring printing and reproduction methods with a more advanced practice of design, typography, and page layout.
 Extensive use of the computer as a graphic design tool.

 ARTD 205 Web Design I (3) (Prereq: ARTD 202) Beginning to intermediate-level studio work in web media, graphics, and web site structure.
 Graphic design software, web site layout and HTML/CSS will be used to explore navigation, aeshetics, strategy, concept and organization with an emphasis on the user experience.